dantleech/blog/source/_posts/2021-11-11-new-laptop.md

 This can be fixed for some apps (`GDK_BACKEND=wayland` and some other settings, Google them).

+But the small annoyances aside, I can't imagine going back to a pretty-clicky-pointy desktop environment.
+I want things to be instantly available and I don't want to use the mouse more than I have to.

 ## Disable Sleep on Lid Close

 By default the operating system is configured to sleep when you close the